bambimusic/bambimusic/README.md

-# bambimusic - API-calls
+# bambimusic
-Branch for Twitter, Soundcloud etc. API-calls
+A social media service for artists.
+Made as course project at University of Jyväskylä.